Meltdown

 biographies

-Mike Roach* (Alfie) has been seen in In Uniform directed by Joan Kane for Nylon Fusion Theatre Company, Arthur Miller’s The Hook for Brave New World Rep directed by Claire Beckman, adapted by Ron Hutchinson, Night Over Taos at INTAR directed by Estelle Parsons, Doubt directed by Peter Jensen at the Gloria Maddox Theatre, The Father, a reading with Al Pacino and Jessica Chastain at The Actors Studio, Room Service at The Actors Studio directed by Arthur Storch, A Clockwork Orange and Fahrenheit 451 both at 59E59, EST, and Edinburgh directed by Joe Tantalo, Billy the Kid at the Flea Theater directed by Jim Simpson, culdesac for Unquowa Rep, Occasionally Nothing by Natalie Menna directed. by Ivette Dumeng for the Strindberg Rep at TNC.
-Member: Godlight Theatre Company, 2010 Drama Desk Award, AEA, SAG-AFTRA.
+Mike Roche* (Alfie) has been seen in In Uniform directed by Joan Kane for Nylon Fusion Theatre Company, Arthur Miller’s The Hook for Brave New World Rep directed by Claire Beckman, adapted by Ron Hutchinson, Night Over Taos at INTAR directed by Estelle Parsons, Doubt directed by Peter Jensen at the Gloria Maddoxm Theatre, The Father, a reading with Al Pacino and Jessica Chastain at The Actors Studio, Room Service at The Actors Studio directed by Arthur Storch, A Clockwork Orange and Fahrenheit 451 both at 59E59, EST, and Edinburgh directed by Joe Tantalo, Billy the Kid at the Flea Theater directed by Jim Simpson, and culdesac for Unquowa/John Cariani Rep. Member: Godlight Theatre Company, 2010 Drama Desk Award, AEA, SAG-AFTRA.
 Special Thanks to Joan, Bruce and Holly O’Brien www.MikeRoche.net

 Beth Griffith* (Janice) has appeared in many shows including Freedom Summer by Toby Armour directed by Joan Kane for Ego Actus, United States v.
 Gupta by Deepali Gupta for New Georges, Hashtag Infinity by Liz Amadio for Cosmic Orchid, Seven Jewish Children by Caryl Churchill for LaborFest win San Francisco, The Roe Plays by Lionelle Hamanaka, Miss Nowhere Diner by Kathleen Potts for Crossways Theatre, The Butter and Egg Man by George Kaufman for Out of The Box Theater and Waiting for Gal Gadot by Katharine McNair for Irish American Writers & Artists.
 Thanks to all the Meltdown team!

-Holly O’Brien* (Sasha) played Sarah in Hiroshi, Me, Me, Me! written by Natalie Menna and directed by Roger Simon, and Luella in Natalie Menna’s, Occasionally Nothing directed by Ivette Dumeng, both which were produced by Strindberg Rep Artistic Director, Robert Greer at TNC.
-Favorite roles include; Belle in Disney’s Beauty And The Beast the first regional production at Cumberland County Playhouse, and at The Rev, and Arkansas Repertory Theatre, Goldie in Two By Two directed by Martin Charnin, Norma Jean/Marilyn Monroe in Norma Jean Enlightened, Peggy in The Taffetas, Cindy Lou in The Marvelous Wonderettes, Luisa in The Fantasticks, Brooke in Noises Off, Cora in The Iceman Cometh, and Glinda in a Wicked Broadway concert with the Rockland County Choral Society.
+Holly O’Brien* (Sasha) Favorite roles include; Belle in Disney’s Beauty And The Beast the first regional production at Cumberland County Playhouse, and at The Rev, and Arkansas Repertory Theatre, Goldie in Two By Two directed by Martin Charnin, Norma Jean/Marilyn Monroe in Norma Jean Enlightened, Peggy in The Taffetas, Cindy Lou in The Marvelous Wonderettes, Luisa in The Fantasticks, Brooke in Noises Off, Cora in The Iceman Cometh, and Glinda in a Wicked Broadway concert with the Rockland County Choral Society.
 Thanks to Joan and Bruce, and to my wonderful husband, Mike Roche. www.HollyeOBrien.com

 Debra Khan-Bey (Ella Fitzgerald) is in development of a one-woman show she wrote and stars in, Alone with Nina Simone, which had its latest staged readings at her alma mater, Peabody Institute of Johns Hopkins University and the Palace Theatre in Waterbury, CT.
 She was featured in staged readings of Ron Beverly’s two person play in development, The Spitting Image, written for her with Chazz Palminteri of Ivoryton Playhouse and Actors Studio, Toby Armour’s Freedom Summer at Theater For The New City, Toby Armour’s Aunt Susan and Her Tennessee Waltz at Theater For The New City; two solo plays in a reading series, Reflections on the Voices of African American Women at the Palace Theater, CT, Speechifyin’ as Stacey Abrams at Theatre West; David Holmberg’s White Woman, Black Boy directed by Austin Pendleton at Theatre Row, Chekhov’s The Seagull opposite Austin Pendleton, staged reading of the Hollywood classic Valley of the Dolls, opposite Austin Pendleton; Jeremiah Kipp’s hit film Slapface, Ron Beverly’s Workshop Production of Paul Robeson to Live in Freedom at Actors Studio, and produced and stars in her short film American Hunger